 How does implied consent play out in real life, though?

-Let's say that you are involved in accident and police observe signs that lead them to believe you are under the influence.
+Let’s say that you are involved in an accident and police observe signs that lead them to believe you are under the influence.
 This could be anything from your behavior, to the circumstances of the actual incident.
 Perhaps they can smell alcohol on your breath, or there is something in the car that gives them probable cause.
 If they have probable cause, police will ask whether you are willing to submit to testing.
 There is a little card that they are supposed to take out in these situations and read to you, called the implied consent law.
-They go down the card and let you know that if you gave implied consent and refuse to submit to testing, you will automatically be penalized with a one-year driver's license suspension.
+They go down the card and let you know that if you gave implied consent and refuse to submit to testing, you will automatically be penalized with a one-year driver’s license suspension.

 This can be a very serious consequence, as we all need to be able to get back and forth to our destinations.
-Understand that if you are driving a car on the streets of Indiana, you have implicitly given your consent that if something were to occur, and there is probable cause for you to submit to testing, that you will do so.
-If you don't, then there is a stiff penalty to be paid in the way of a one-year license suspension.
+Understand that if you are driving a car on the streets of Indiana, you have implicitly given your consent that if something were to occur, and there is probable cause for you to submit to testing, you will do so.
+If you don’t, then there is a stiff penalty to be paid in the way of a one-year license suspension.